immannan/elasticsearch/md/Lab_4.md

-In our quest to learn about different bucket aggregations, let\'s take a very short detour to understand how to apply aggregations on filtered data.
-So far, we have been applying all of our aggregations on all the data of the given index/type.
-In the real world, you will almost always need to apply some filters before applying aggregations (either metric or bucket aggregations).

-Let\'s revisit the example that we looked at in the [*Terms aggregation*]  section.
+Let\'s revisit the example that we looked at in the *Terms aggregation*  section.
 We found out the top categories in the whole index and type.
 Now, what we want to do is find the top category for a specific customer, not for all of the customers: